'Not a short-term injury' for Celtic's McGregor

 Last updated on .From the section Celtic

-Celtic manager Ange Postecoglou is braced to lose Callum McGregor for a significant period as he awaits an update on the captain's knee injury.
+Celtic manager Ange Postecoglou expects to lose Callum McGregor for a significant period as he awaits an update on his captain's knee injury.

 The Scotland midfielder was forced off in Wednesday's Champions League defeat by RB Leipzig.

-McGregor, 29, was due to see a specialist on Friday morning, revealed Postecoglou.
+Postecoglou said the 29-year-old was scheduled to see a specialist on Friday morning.

 "It's obviously not just a short-term one but the extent of it, we'll have to wait and see," he said.

-McGregor would have missed Saturday's visit to St Johnstone through suspension, while fellow central midfielder David Turnbull is recovering from tonsillitis.
+McGregor was going to miss Saturday's visit to St Johnstone through suspension but Celtic will also be without another central midfielder, David Turnbull, who is recovering from tonsillitis.

-Oliver Abildgaard took over from the injured skipper in Germany, the Dane making his debut.
+Oliver Abildgaard took over from the injured skipper in Germany as the Dane came on to make his debut.

 "There's a reason Callum is the captain," said Postecoglou.
 "He's a fantastic player who contributes to the way we play our football.
 He is influential on and off the field so you can't just replace him with one person overnight.